 Studio I continued with an assignment entitled COLOR SCAVENGER HUNT.
 Students were given color wheels and a sample piece from Ms. Putnam.
 Students were asked "to make an organized circle of color objects and items, being careful to keep the alignment of hues (colors) and opposites clear.
 Make your circle vibrant with multiple variants of each color, for example darker and lighter orange, and by finding unexpected contributions from overlooked things we use every day."
 Questions to answer: For what types of products did you find the most objects of similar color?
 Do you tend to buy or own things that are your favorite color?

 The following week, they were assigned to draw in color using the photograph of their color wheel as reference and making drawings that use layers of color.
 Subsequent assignments included "Layers and Destinations," describing chosen objects and their relationship to one another through color, layering colors to arrive at a "destination" color.
+Later assignments included "Back to Square One."

 The second assignment for Studio II students was called RELATIONSHIPS.
 Students were asked to create a diptych: a single work made with two pieces of paper, wood, or other materials.
 In art history, a diptych was a painting or carving, two flat pieces attached with a hinge.
 Closed, they could travel and be protected when not being viewed, practical for different climates.
 Open they revealed different but related scenes, illustrations from the Bible, literature, theater, nature.
 Two images side by side can give grew points of view or angles, framed or physically joined and displayed on a stand at right angles.
 These particular St. Mark's diptych's were to be made by choosing two handmade sheets of paper.
 Using them either horizontally or vertically, working descriptively and without a phone camera, students were charged with creating a dialogue within a single work of art through the relationship— the conversation— between two works placed side by side.
 Contrasts like close and far, moving and still, order and chaos, light and shadow, and different times of day were among the concepts encouraged.
 Their critique would be answering the question "What expands in the narrative by having two images side by side?"